htcondor/htcondor/docs/admin-manual/setting-up-vm-docker-universes.rst

 The docker universe job is mapped to a vanilla universe job, and the submit description file must specify the submit command **docker\_image**\ :index:`docker_image<single: docker_image; submit commands>` to identify the Docker image.
-The job’s ``requirement`` ClassAd attribute is automatically appended, such that the job will only match with an execute machine that has Docker installed.
+The job's ``requirement`` ClassAd attribute is automatically appended, such that the job will only match with an execute machine that has Docker installed.
 :index:`HasDocker<single: HasDocker; ClassAd machine attribute>`